 The Benefits of Investing Within a Mutual Fund Family

 There are several benefits for those who want to keep their money invested within a single mutual fund family.
+These are:

 - A consolidated statement from the mutual fund family itself that details your investment in each of the individual funds.
 This means less paperwork and a more convenient breakdown of what you own.

 - Many mutual fund companies offer a website through which you can move money between the individual funds that make up a mutual fund family.
 Going back to our example, if you had $100,000 invested in the Joshua Kennon Stock Fund, you might be able to sell shares of it to buy some of the bond fund and real estate fund at no charge.
 It's important to read the prospectus to find out how inter-family fund transfers work on a case-by-case basis.